TheCatster/TheCatster/README.md

 </em></p>

 ### **I do not develop anything on GitHub anymore!**
 All projects are developed on [Sourcehut](https://sr.ht/~thecatster/), and are simply mirrored here (although some projects are exclusively on Sourcehut.)
-Look for my projects there!
+Look for my work there!

 This account is kept to contribute to projects that are on GitHub and for work.